 Sarah Hawley, CEO of Growmotely: Jump-started a U.S. business credit history with a personal card

 In 2020, Sarah Hawley launched her Austin, Texas-based company, Growmotely, an online employment marketplace that connects job-seekers and companies on a global level.

 Hawley didn’t intend to use a personal card but was having trouble qualifying for business credit.
 She’s from Australia and had a limited credit history.
 So she decided to use the account she had recently opened: The Platinum Card® from American Express.

-Since the Platinum is a charge card, it has no preset limit.
+Since the Platinum was a charge card, it had no preset limit.
 “We put a lot on that card but because it was still relatively new, we never knew when American Express would say it’s too much,” says Hawley.